Cornelius Sim: Illness, death and legacy

 Sim was among the contributing theologians and bishops of a youth edition release of the New Testament intended for the young peoples of Asia, which was launched at the FABC general conference in Thailand on 21 October 2022.

+In mid 2023, upon being announced as a new cardinals-designate, Sebastian Francis paid tribute to Sim and other cardinals from Singapore and Malaysia.

+In late 2023, a requiem was celebrated in Brunei for the late Sim by Kuching archbishop Simon Poh.